-Summary and outlook
+Summary and Outlook

 Table 1 lists our main projects along our research directions and contribution levels.
-Our vision-based approach, with a blessing of great students, has worked out well so far: between 2003 and 2008, the group has been the most successful in Germany in terms of overall archival CHI publications [6], and our first PhD graduates have continued on to exciting careers at Nokia's Palo Alto Research Center and Apple's core development team in Cupertino.
+Our vision-based approach, with a blessing of great students, has worked out well so far: Between 2003 and 2008, the group is the most successful in Germany in terms of overall archival CHI publications, and our first PhD graduates have continued on to exciting careers at Nokia's Palo Alto Research Center and Apple's core development team in Cupertino.
 We are now pursuing some new directions with Organic Interfaces, and hope to continue our track record in HCI@Aachen.

-For more information about our group and projects, simply visit http://hci.rwth-aachen.de.
+For more information about our group, projects, and job openings, simply visit http://hci.rwth-aachen.de.